cogeotiff/rio-cogeo/README.md

 ## GDAL Version

 It is recommanded to use GDAL > 2.3.2.
-Previous version might not be able to create proper COGs (ref: https://github.com/OSGeo/gdal/issues/754).
+Previous versions might not be able to create proper COGs (ref: https://github.com/OSGeo/gdal/issues/754).